Understanding the Influence of Motivation on Requirements Engineering-related Activities: Findings

 \textbf{S3.
 Open \& individual discussions:} Formal, informal, open, one-on-one, all sorts of discussions are important in keeping the team motivated and overcoming demotivated situations within the team or with clients.
 19 out of 21 participants explained that they use one or more forms of these discussions as a strategy to handle motivation.
 Using sprint retrospectives to conduct transparent discussions, quick informal discussions with multiple members to develop mutual understandings on doing sprint tasks collectively, and arranging one-on-one meetings among the manager \& members or with the clients is helpful in making everyone in the team well-informed.
 These discussions are helpful in sorting out the differences and getting everyone's point of view on how to complete the tasks considering the dependencies. \emph{\faCommentsO ``We try to sort out issues by being open about it.
 We discuss all these in retros and if something becomes urgent, we set up a quick meeting with the responsible ones to sort it out.
-It is very important because then everything is clear and we can focus on our work.."} - Lead Business Analyst \& Scrum Master (INT13 ) \emph{\faCommentsO ``We actually had a second thoughts of technical feasibility of some requirements.
-So, we arranged another meeting with technical lead, and client to discuss it directly in order to solve it in the early stage.
-Everyone spoke out what they think without dragging it.
-Usually, that's what motivates them"} - Business Analyst \& Project Manager (INT02)
+It is very important because then everything is clear and we can focus on our work.."} - Lead Business Analyst \& Scrum Master (INT13 )